Ricketts Sanctuary, Mt Dandenong

 This Sanctuary is a testament to one man’s philosophy, William Ricketts, who believed that the natural environment is entrusted to us all and by nurturing the earth, we nurture life.

 The William Ricketts Sanctuary is a special place to visit and we are so fortunate to have had a man of such talent leave a unique legacy in the Dandenongs for generations to enjoy.
-It was one of Billy Connelly’s favourite places that he visited during his Australian tour in the early 1990’s.
+It was one of Billy Connelly’s favorite places that he visited during his Australian tour in the early 1990s.

 William Ricketts was born in the Melbourne suburb of Richmond in 1898.
 By 1934 he had settled permanently in Mt Dandenong after a youth spent developing his skills playing the violin, creating jewelry and learning the art of clay sculpting.

 There is an audio-visual display in the original cabin he lived in at the sanctuary, recommended viewing to gain an insight into his life and work.

 William Ricketts died in 1993 at the age of ninety-four.
 Up until that time, he could often be seen outside working on his sculptures.

 William made numerous trips to Central Australia between 1949 – 1960 where he connected and lived with the Pitjantjatjara and Arrernte Aboriginal people.
 This is where he derived so much of his passion for their culture which is reflected in his beautiful sculptures.